patrickbryant1/patrickbryant1.github.io/research.md

 <br>
 # Familial Cancer

 [Linkage Analysis Revealed Risk Loci on 6p21 and 18p11.2-q11.2 in Familial Colon and Rectal Cancer, Respectively.”
 European Journal of Human Genetics: EJHG 27 (8): 1286–95.]

+[Linkage Analysis Revealed Risk Loci on 6p21 and 18p11.2-q11.2 in Familial Colon and Rectal Cancer, Respectively.”
+European Journal of Human Genetics: EJHG 27 (8): 1286–95.]

 [Recurrent, Low-Frequency Coding Variants Contributing to Colorectal Cancer in the Swedish Population.
 PloS One 13 (3): e0193547.]